 Marvelous & Messy Qualities

 Marvelous: Each established actor plays a protagonist in their own storyline including Mickey Rourke, Bruce Willis, and Clive Owen as Marv, Hartigan, and Dwight.
-All three of them, did an excellent job on their performances.
+All three of them, did an excellent job for respective performances.

-Other Cast Members consisting of Rosario Dawson, (one of my celeb crushes) Benicio Del Toro, Michael Madsen, Carla Gugino, and the late Brittany Murphy, all did a good job.
+Other Cast Members consisting of Rosario Dawson, (one of my celeb crushes) Benicio Del Toro, Michael Madsen, Carla Gugino, and the late Brittany Murphy, all did a good job for their respective performances.

 Similar to Pulp Fiction, the movie is told in segments with a non-linear narrative or in this case, an out of order narrative.

-Action Sequences are filled with high octane dismemberment, bullets, combat and explosions, blended in one insane package.
+Action Sequences are filled with high octane dismemberment, bullets, combat and explosions, blended in one ultra violent package.

 The Tone captures the mood of a dark sardonic atmosphere involving the titular city’s sinister side based on police corruption.